gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 ### Function Signature Optimization

-Semantic ARC affects function signature optimization in the context of the owned to guaranteed optimization.
+Semantic ARC affects function signature optimization in the context of the owned to borrow optimization.
 Specifically:

 1. A `store [assign]` must be recognized as a release of the old value that is being overridden.
 In such a case, we can move the `release` of the old value into the caller and change the `store [assign]` into a `store [init]`.
 2. A `load [copy]` must be recognized as a retain in the callee.
-Then function signature optimization will transform the `load [copy]` into a `load [guaranteed]`.
-This would require the addition of a new `@guaranteed` return value convention.
+Then function signature optimization will transform the `load [copy]` into a `load [borrow]`.
+This would require the addition of a new `@borrow` return value convention.

 # Appendix